Pumpkin Pound Cake [Video]

 Well, I couldn’t resist and topped mine with some white chocolate whipped ganache and it just made it a thousand times better.
 We know that chocolate makes everything better, don’t we?
 But I must say that white chocolate and pumpkin were meant to be served together, the flavors just work so well together, and complement each other nicely.

 Enjoy a slice for breakfast with a pumpkin spice latte this season.
-If you are one of those people who appreciate a good pumpkin flavor you must make as soon as possible.
+If you are one of those people who appreciate a good pumpkin flavor you must make it as soon as possible.

-What you need to make Pumpkin Pound Cake?
+What do you need to make Pumpkin Pound Cake?

 - Cream cheese

 - All-purpose flour

 - Pureed pumpkin